Apple & Cider Fritters (with Calvados glaze)

 • 1 oz. (roughly) Calvados

-First, peel the apples and cut into quarter-inch pieces being sure to remove the core.
-In a sauté pan over medium heat sauté the apples with a tablespoon of butter.
-When the apples begin to soften add a tablespoon of sugar, a teaspoon of five spice, and a pinch of salt.
+First, peel the apples and cut them into quarter-inch pieces, being sure to remove the core.
+In a sauté pan over medium heat, sauté the apples with a tablespoon of butter.
+When the apples begin to soften, add a tablespoon of sugar, a teaspoon of five spice, and a pinch of salt.
 Cook until soft and lightly browned.
 Remove from the pan and place in a colander to drain and cool.

-In a heavy pot add a couple of inches of vegetable oil and heat on medium-high.
-You want the oil to reach and hold a temperature of roughly 325 degrees F. Add heaping tablespoons of the batter to the oil being sure to not overcrowd the pot.
+In a heavy pot, add a couple of inches of vegetable oil and heat on medium-high.
+You want the oil to reach and hold a temperature of roughly 325 degrees F. Add heaping tablespoons of the batter to the oil, being sure not to overcrowd the pot.
 Turn a few times until the fritters are puffy and golden brown.
-When they are done (you’ll know when) remove them to a plate with a paper towel to wick way any remaining oil.
+When they are done (you’ll know when), remove them to a plate with a paper towel to wick away any remaining oil.

-When the fritters have cooled a bit (but certainly not cold) drizzle over your glaze made with the powdered sugar and Calvados.
-If you don’t have Calvados (can’t imagine why not) use cider.
+When the fritters have cooled a bit (but certainly not cold), drizzle over your glaze made with the powdered sugar and Calvados.
+If you don’t have Calvados (I can’t imagine why not), use cider.

 Submit a Comment